finnerrrrr/Tableau_Sales_Project/README.md

 # Sales Dashboard Breakdown

 ## KPI Overview

-Requirements: Display a summary of total sales, profit and quantity for the current year and the previous year.
+Display a summary of total sales, profit and quantity for the current year and the previous year.

 ### Sales Trends
 Requirements: Present data for each KPI on monthly basis for current and previous year.
 Identify months with highest and lowest sales.

 **KPIs on a monthly basis:** Use multiple-line chart for each KPI to observe change over time (months) and compare current year KPI to previous year.